Poverty is a huge barrier preventing girls from attending school. In Sierra Leone up to 80% of the population live on less than $2 a day.

 HERE’S THE PROBLEM

-In Sierra Leone high rates of unemployment mean that there aren’t a whole lot of formal jobs available for girls, even if they graduate from high school.
-So we needed a way to empower them to earn an income so they could support themselves, and their families, while they’re in school – and for after they finish as well.
+In Sierra Leone, high rates of unemployment mean that there aren’t a whole lot of formal jobs available for girls, even if they graduate from high school.
+So we needed a way to empower them to earn an income so they could support themselves and their families while they’re in school – and for after they graduate as well.

 AND THE SOLUTION: BUSINESS BRAINS.

 In 2012, we began a small trial program with 16 girls at a rural high school.
 Each girl was given a $40 grant to start her own small business.
 Many of the girls started selling items such as rice, kerosine and other small goods.
 The trial was such a success that we ran another pilot.

 This time it was with a larger group of girls: 78 of our senior secondary scholars.
 We partnered with a local organisation in Sierra Leone, Restless Development, to create the training.
 Together we co-designed a curriculum that covered things like financial literacy, basic bookkeeping and customer service.
 We called the project Business Brains, but we also included components of life-skills and sexual and reproductive health so that the girls were equipped with more than just business knowledge – they had life-knowledge too.

 The second trial went gangbusters, so in 2014 we partnered with Restless Development to scale Business Brains up and roll it out across 23 communities and schools across Sierra Leone, and to date we’ve reached over 3,200 girls in school with the training.

 This is Sarah, one of our Business Brains students during our pilot phase – she started a small business selling homemade butterscotch.

 GIRLS CLUBS – REACHING GIRLS OUT OF SCHOOL